Fr0sT-Brutal/awesome-pascal/README.md

 * [MARS - Curiosity](https://github.com/andrea-magni/MARS).
 Delphi REST Library.
 Pure REST approach, standard concepts in a familiar Delphi flavor (including a component based client library).
 Known compatibility: Delphi versions from XE to 10 Seattle.
 Some functionalities requires FireDAC.

-* [LKSL](https://github.com/LaKraven/LKSL).
-LaKraven Studios Standard Library.
-Special Common Base Types each containing a Thread-Safe Locking Mechanism.
+* [ADAPT](https://github.com/LaKraven/ADAPT).
+Advanced Developer Async Programming Toolkit, foundation library intended to be used at the heart of your projects for the purpose of providing extremely powerful, multi-threaded (and thread-safe) capabilities.
 Event Engine - a very powerful system for producing Multi-Threaded, Asynchronous and Event-Driven programs.
-Generics Collections 	Highly efficient, Thread-Safe Collection Types (lists, trees etc.).
-Stream Handling Library- makes working with Streams much easier!
+Generics Collections - highly efficient Collection Types (Lists, Trees, Maps etc.).
+Math Library - a library for Unit Conversion, special calculation and other useful mathematics routines.
+Package Engine - extension of the Streamables Engine supporting the packaging of files together (a VFS of sorts).
+Shared Streams Library - 100% Thread-Safe Stream Classes (Interfaced too) allowing read/write from multiple Threads.
+Stream Handling Library - makes working with Streams much easier!
 Handles Deleting, Inserting, Reading and Writing data.

 * [Redux Delphi](https://github.com/pierrejean-coudert/ReduxDelphi).
 Predictable state container for Delphi apps utilizing a unidirectional data flow.
 Inspired by ReduxJS.
 Comes with Immutable Generic List.